Do Palm Trees Attract Scorpions

 Landscaping to Prevent Scorpions

-Although you may want to deter scorpions from your palm tree, you should also focus on keeping them out of your home.
-They're notorious for using trees to gain access to roofs and then into homes.
+Although you may want to deter scorpions and pests like rats from your palm tree, you should also focus on keeping them out of your home.
+They’re notorious for using trees to gain access to roofs and then into homes.
 Therefore, you should make sure you keep your trees trimmed and away from your roof.

 Ideally, you want to landscape to try to prevent scorpions from your palm trees as well as your yard and home.
 Fortunately, certain plants deter scorpions.
 For instance, consider planting lavender near the palm tree.
 Lavender repels scorpions, as well as many other insects.